It4innovations/Intel-SDE-FLOPS/README.md

 \
 **Note**:\
 The markers can be placed arbitrarily in the source code.
 However, it is recommended not to nest them.

+# Acknowledgement
+This work was supported by The Ministry of Education, Youth and Sports from the Large Infrastructures for Research, Experimental Development and Innovations project ”IT4Innovations National Supercomputing Center – LM2015070”.

+# License
+This project is made available under the GNU General Public License, version 3 (GPLv3).